Calm * Steady * Collaborative * Leadership

 We can:

-Create more concrete working relationships with parents and community stakeholders
+Create more concrete working relationships with parents and community stakeholders.

 Fully Fund our Schools

-Request independent audits of MPS' budget and spending
+Request independent audits of MPS' budget and spending.

-Ensure charter and magnet schools are required to provide the same level of services that our public schools deliver
+Ensure charter and magnet schools are required to provide the same level of services that our public schools deliver.

-Provide pay equity and longevity for our Adult Educators
+Provide pay equity and longevity for our Adult Educators.

 Transparency & Oversight

 Vetting the flow of information coming from the administration.
-Administration has lost the trust of the community and their own workforce.

-Enacting more oversight of the administration and their cabinet.
+Enact more oversight of the administration and their cabinet.

 Equitable Programming